 Exposure: Full sun

 Direct sow after last frost date.
 Sow more seeds every two to three weeks for successive blooming.
-If you need to start seeds indoors, use peat pots and harden off seedlings carefully to avoid transplant shock.
+If starting seeds indoors is absolutely necessary, use peat pots and harden off seedlings carefully to avoid transplant shock.

 Sow seeds by barely covering them to a depth of 5mm (1/8″).
 Seeds germinate in 20 to 25 days.
 Thin seedlings to 15cm (6″) apart.